maksimoreo/chess-dc-bot/README.md

 ruby src/main.rb
 ```

 The bot is now online.
-Start the game with `!play` command and send moves with `!move e2e4`.
+In Discord, start the game with `!play` command and send moves with `!move e2e4`.

 ## Stockfish